nkratzke/sdvn-impact-database/README.md

 SDVN Impact Database
 ====================

-A MySQL database providing measurement data and analytical views of several experiments to identify the impact of
+A Docker container providing a MySQL database containing measurement data and analytical views of several experiments to identify the impact of

 - Linux containers,
 - Software Defined Virtual Networks (SDVN)